kreshuklab/plant-seg/README.md

 are outdated.
 In case of errors related to loading the configuration file, please close the PlantSeg app, remove `~/.plantseg_models` directory and try again.

+## Tests
+In order to run tests make sure that `pytest` is installed in your conda environment.
+You can run your tests simply with `python -m pytest` or `pytest`.
+For the latter to work you need to install `plantseg` locally in "develop mode" with `pip install -e .`.

 ## Citation
 ```